oracle/odpi/doc/src/public_functions/dpiStmt.rst

     **stmt** -- a reference to the statement from which information is to be retrieved.
 If the reference is NULL or invalid an error is returned.

-    **info** -- a pointer to a structure of type :ref:`dpiStmtInfo` which will be filled in with information about the statement upon successful completion of the function.
+    **info** -- a pointer to a structure of type :ref:`dpiStmtInfo<dpiStmtInfo>` which will be filled in with information about the statement upon successful completion of the function.

 .. function:: int dpiStmt_getNumQueryColumns(dpiStmt \*stmt, \